Course Specifications for

 Homework assignments should be completed independently by each student

-and any program code should always be appropriately commented.
-Assignments are
+and any program code should always be appropriately commented and the report

-The strong preference is for team final projects from pairs of 2 students; however,
+The very strong preference is for team final projects from pairs of 2 students;

-inidividual projects done by 1 or 3 students are possible with prior approval
+however, projects done by 1 or 3 students are possible on rare ocassions with

 Read the department's